Last Updated on October 12, 2024 by Maged kamel

 This is the pdf file used in the illustration of this post.

-This is a link to the next post, 2-Derive the expression for the first moment of the area at the CG.
+This is a link to the following post: Post 2: 2-First moment of area and product of inertia at the CG.